Our readers keep the lights on and the coffee maker working hard! As an Amazon Associate, I earn from qualifying purchases.

 - Not optimized for lawns alone

-Customers report excellent winter color retention and earlier spring green‑up.
+Owners report strong results repairing summer lawn damage and thickening turf before winter dormancy.
 While it does not address grubs directly, a well‑fed lawn recovers faster from grub damage.
-Apply it in September or October after a grub control treatment if needed.
+Apply it after a grub control treatment if grubs were active over summer.

 What works